 Mr. De Gasperis’ resume is replete with failure — how could he have been put in charge of an important county asset?

 But don’t worry.
-As soon as he algorithmically combines two profound, systemic theories of management, he will transform this property from an unfocused, hierarchy-based organization mired in budgetary controls and cost accounting-based measurements, and put the airport on its new trajectory.
+As soon as he algorithmically combines two profound, systemic theories of management, he will transform this property from an unfocused, hierarchy-based organization mired in budgetary controls and cost accounting-based measurements, and put the Silver Springs Airport on its exciting new trajectory.